2017 Executive Sponsor

-- Key stakeholders who have collaborated on one of the most important papers published come together to identify initiatives and recommendations on how to more effectively involve patients across the clinical development and trial continuum
+- Key stakeholders who have collaborated on one of the most important papers published came together to identify initiatives and recommendations on how to more effectively involve patients across the clinical development and trial continuum

 Innovative New Approach to Patient Involvement: The Chronic Care Trifecta

-- Marc Boutin of the National Health Council (NHC) discusses the new customized care approach in detail and the need to find the right balance between a person’s aspirations, life experiences and medical need
+- Marc Boutin of the National Health Council (NHC) discussed the new customized care approach in detail and the need to find the right balance between a person’s aspirations, life experiences and medical need

 360° Perspective on Patient Focused Drug Development (PFDD)

 - Patients, Industry, Academia and Regulatory addressed what PFDD meant to them and how they can create a universal definition that will support clinical endpoints